 CREMS provides a stimulating interdisciplinary environment for students taking postgraduate research degrees within the period.
 We welcome visiting academics, and are delighted to support applications for doctoral and postdoctoral fellowships, Fulbright scholarschips, Levehulme visiting professorships, Marie Curie funding, and other researcher mobility schemes.

 We are a member of the White Rose College of the Arts and Humanities (WRoCAH), and our members have ready access to training, events, expertise and resources at our partner universities, Leeds and Sheffield, as well as here at York.

-CREMS collaborates actively with the Centres for Medieval Studies (CMS), Eighteenth Century Studies (CECS) and Modern Studies (CModS) at York, and enjoys close connections with the Borthwick Institute for Archives, York Minster Library, the Institute for the Public Understanding of the Past, the National Centre for Early Music and the Yorkshire Country House Partnership.
+CREMS collaborates actively with the Centres for Medieval Studies (CMS), Eighteenth Century Studies (CECS) and Modern Studies (CModS) at York, and enjoys close connections with the Victoria and Albert Museum, Tate Britain, the National Gallery, the National Archives, the Palace of Westminster, the Institute for the Public Understanding of the Past, and the Yorkshire Country House Partnership.